amirlankalm/amirlan/README.md

 # Amirlan

-A founder site built with Next.js App Router and Tailwind CSS v4.
+A personal site built with Next.js App Router and Tailwind CSS v4.

 ## Run